noweverywhere/ruby_tick_tac_toe/README.md

-### TicTacToe
+# TicTacToe

 To play the game run `ruby play.rb`.
 To run the tests run `rake`.
 You may need to install with `bundle install` first.

 ## Design considerations

-Initially I was unfamiliar with a paradigm like this where I have to perform business logic operations in the same place where the information is then presented to the user.
-I am more familiar with patterns where the business logic is separate from the presentation layer.
+I am used to developing in an environment where the business logic is several layers removed from the presentation layer.
+Initially I was a bit disoriented thinking in this different environment.

-I am not very happy with the current implementation, and I would like to create a Session class that basically implements IO operations and passes messages back and forth between the player and the game.
+This implementation is not perfect, but I have to stop somewhere, right?
+If I spent more time on this I would like to create a Session class that interfaces with IO.
+It would pass messages back and forth between the player using a CLI and the Game instance.

 Right now it is not easy to test the Game class, because it expects inputs from $stdin and prints text to $stout.
-For now I am getting around this constraint with DI (Dependency Inject), but it is not easily interoperable with other possible use-cases such as putting this on a webserver that might return HTML and pass controller params into the Game class instances.
-With the implementation of a session class I can simply send messages to the Game class and receive arrays of string messages back that I will then present to the user.
+I am getting around this with DI (Dependency Inject), but it is not easily interoperable with other possible uses for the Game class such as putting this on a webserver that might return HTML and pass controller params into the Game class instances.

 That Session class would look something  like this: